 I appreciate your effort in spending <long time> to improve <unimportant task>.
 Would you also like to solve <more useful problem> instead?
 (Shift the focus to a more useful area.)

-I want you to do me a favor.
+I want you to do me a favour.
 I will do <list of items> for you.
 This requires me to <list of sacrifices>.
 In return, I expect you to do <list of undesirable tasks>.
-(If you want autistics to do something that they dislike without the effort of convincing them, ask them to do a favor for you with a convincing list of benefits.)
+(If you want autistics to do something that they dislike without the effort of convincing them, ask them to do a favour for you with a convincing list of benefits.)

 Yes, it is important to spend a lot of time and effort to <achieve certain perfectionist standards>.
 Since you are so dedicated, I have a challenge for you.
 Can you maintain 80% of the quality with only 20% of the time spent?
 I will provide <important recognition> if you can do it.
 (Rather than tell an autistic to lower his standards, give him more challenging and useful goals.
 Award him with recognition.)

 I know that you wanted to start <special interest project>.
 What fundamental understanding do you need?
 Tell me about <fundamental concept>.
 Can you prove to me that you can do <special interest project requiring fundamental concept>?
-Do you want to accept the challenge and design <a risk free trial run> to see how you do in real life?
-(Autistics often have flawed understanding and faulty planning.
-It is important to help them realize these flaws themselves in a non-judgmental way, than to force one’s opinions on them.)
+Do you want to accept the challenge and design <a risk-free trial run> to see how you do in real life?
+(While autistics often have flawed understanding and planning, it is important to help them realise these flaws by themselves in a non-judgmental way than forcing one’s opinions on them.)

 Most people choose to follow traditional ways because (1) they can save thinking time, (2) new methods may have hidden flaws that may prove disastrous and (3) new methods need time and effort to test.
 For instance, last year we tried to implement <another new method> and found that it has <fatal flaw> only after <disastrous incident>.
 (Illustrate your explanation with real-life examples that apply in a similar situation to the autistic’s workplace.)

 Your design is too difficult for us to use.
 You must simplify it so that it takes less than X steps and need less than X minutes to set up.
-In addition, it must cater to the <special needs and senior> staff who could not meet <certain demanding requirements>.
-(Remind creative autistics of the human needs of their end users.)
+It must also cater to the <special needs and senior> staff who could not meet <certain demanding requirements>.
+(Remind creative autistics of the human needs of their end-users.)

 If you did not check this data carefully and miss <certain errors>, you would waste <list of people’s effort> and may create <negative personal social consequences>.
 Last year, <culprit> missed out <serious mistake> and caused <bad consequences>.
-(Remind autistics of the negative impact to other people if he makes certain mistakes.)
+(Remind autistics of the negative impact on other people if they make mistakes.)